Uncover a Multi-Generational Legacy

 The Early Years

-About a year after the park opened, founder John D. Spreckels tragically passed away.
-In turn, his organization granted the entire center to the city of San Diego for the enjoyment of its people.
-The Mission Beach Entertainment Center remained popular through the 30’s and 40’s and was eventually renamed Belmont Park in 1955.
+Shortly after the park opened to the public, we tragically lost our beloved founder, John D. Spreckels.
+In turn, his organization granted the entire entertainment center to the city of San Diego for the enjoyment of its people.
+The Mission Beach Entertainment Center remained popular through the 30’s and 40’s, and was eventually renamed to Belmont Park in 1955.

 a large group of people in a pool